voillana3/PastaMadness/content/0 Basics/Dough Notes.md

 | **Fat**<br>Egg yolks, olive and other oils, butter, shortening, lard, cream | Makes a dough delicate and tender; a high concentration of fact can make a dough firmer in its raw state (particularly egg yolks and butter)                          |
 | **Salt**                                                                    | Tightens a dough by strengthening its gluten                                                                                                                          |

-This video [[Making the Dough]] by Epicurious is a thorough video on how to combine the ingredients and knead the dough together.
+This video [[../0 Basics/Making the Dough]] by Epicurious is a thorough video on how to combine the ingredients and knead the dough together.
 You can tell how the texture changes while kneading.
 You will knead for about 5-10 minutes, but do not worry about over-kneading.
 While over-kneading can be an issue when baking bread and cookies, it is not a concern for making pasta.

 Pasta dough should be pliable and smooth but also have resilience and spring.
 When you press it with your finger, it should rebound slightly.
 When making dough, you can make adjustments as needed based on the texture of the dough.
 If it is sticky, it needs more flour dusted to the outside and worked into it.
 If it is dry and tough, then add a slight amount of flour.
 I have found that wetting my hands and then kneading it helps to work it into the dough.
 Rewet hands as needed based on how the dough responds.
 While the recipes have precise weights and measurements, adjustments may need to be made based on weather/humidity or some differences in egg sizes.